 export SPRING_CLOUD_DATAFLOW_FEATURES_STREAMS_ENABLED=false export SPRING_CLOUD_DATAFLOW_FEATURES_SCHEDULES_ENABLED=false export SPRING_CLOUD_DATAFLOW_FEATURES_TASKS_ENABLED=true export spring_datasource_url=jdbc:mariadb://localhost:3306/task export spring_datasource_username=root export spring_datasource_password=password export spring_datasource_driverClassName=org.mariadb.jdbc.Driver export spring_datasource_initialization_mode=always

-NOTE: Do not disable both streaming and batch.
+IMPORTANT: Do not disable both streaming and batch.
 Spring Cloud Data Flow requires at least one of them to be enabled.

 If you do not already have a database named